-- (7) A lifejacket complying with the requirements of paragraph 2.2.1 or 2.2.2 of the LSA Code shall be provided for every person on board the ship and, in addition- - (a) a number of lifejackets suitable for children equal to at least 10% of the number of passengers on board shall be provided or such greater number as may be required to provide a lifejacket for each child;

-- (b) a sufficient number of lifejackets shall be carried for persons on watch and for use at remotely located survival craft stations and the lifejackets carried for persons on watch should be stowed on the bridge, in the engine control room and at any other manned watch station, as the case may be; - (c) infant lifejackets shall be provided for each infant on board; - (d) each lifejacket shall be fitted with a light and whistle according to the requirements of section 2.2 of the LSA Code; and - (e) if the adult lifejackets provided are not designed to fit persons weighing up to 140 kg and with a chest girth of up to 1,750 millimetres, a sufficient number of suitable accessories shall be available on board to allow them to be secured to such person48. - (8) In addition to the lifejackets required by subsection (7) an additional number of lifejackets for not less than 5% of the total number of persons on board shall be carried and these lifejackets shall be stowed in conspicuous places on deck or at muster stations. - (9) Lifejackets shall be so placed as to be readily accessible and their position shall be plainly indicated and where, due to the particular arrangements of the ship, the lifejackets provided in compliance with the requirements of subsection (7) may become inaccessible, alternative provisions shall be made to the satisfaction of the Administration which may include an increase in the number of lifejackets to be carried. - (10) Where lifejackets for passengers are stowed in staterooms which are located remotely from direct routes between public spaces and muster stations, the additional lifejackets for these passengers required under subsection (9), shall be stowed either in the public spaces, the muster stations, or on direct routes between them provided that lifejackets shall be stowed so that their distribution and donning does not impede orderly movement to muster stations and survival craft embarkation stations. - (11) The lifejackets used in totally enclosed lifeboats shall not impede entry into the lifeboat or seating, including operation of the seat belts in the lifeboat.
+- (7) A lifejacket complying with the requirements of paragraph 2.2.1 or 2.2.2 of the LSA Code shall be provided for every person on board the ship and, in addition- - (a) a number of lifejackets suitable for children equal to at least 10% of the number of passengers on board shall be provided or such greater number as may be required to provide a lifejacket for each child; - (b) a sufficient number of lifejackets shall be carried for persons on watch and for use at remotely located survival craft stations and the lifejackets carried for persons on watch should be stowed on the bridge, in the engine control room and at any other manned watch station, as the case may be; - (c) infant lifejackets shall be provided for each infant on board; - (d) each lifejacket shall be fitted with a light and whistle according to the requirements of section 2.2 of the LSA Code; and - (e) if the adult lifejackets provided are not designed to fit persons weighing up to 140 kg and with a chest girth of up to 1,750 millimetres, a sufficient number of suitable accessories shall be available on board to allow them to be secured to such person54. - (8) In addition to the lifejackets required by subsection (7) an additional number of lifejackets for not less than 5% of the total number of persons on board shall be carried and these lifejackets shall be stowed in conspicuous places on deck or at muster stations. - (9) Lifejackets shall be so placed as to be readily accessible and their position shall be plainly indicated and where, due to the particular arrangements of the ship, the lifejackets provided in compliance with the requirements of subsection (7) may become inaccessible, alternative provisions shall be made to the satisfaction of the Administration which may include an increase in the number of lifejackets to be carried.